-- 19. Nursing and Allied Health Professional (AHP) students will wear the national student uniform.
+- 17. Nursing, midwifery and Allied Health Professional (AHP) students will wear the national student uniform.
 This is a silver-grey tunic in the same style and fabric as the national uniform for staff.
 This will be worn with the national uniform navy blue trousers.
-This uniform which has been rolled out to students in the September 2010 intake will be embroidered with the appropriate University / College logo. - 20.
+This uniform will be embroidered with the appropriate University / College logo. - 18.
 The national student uniform does not apply to medical students (Doctors and Dentists).
 Medical students are not included in the National Uniform policy.
 The national uniform for students is not intended for NHSScotland employees who are undertaking study or training.